open-science-org/admin/media/startuptvboston/README.md

 TV interview at StartupTVBoston

 We had a 30 minute interview conducted by StartupTVBoston on June 28 2018.
 Gajendra Jung Katuwal and Kirk Gosik represented OSO in the interview.
-The interview was hosted by Michal McCarthy https://www.extension.harvard.edu/professional-development/instructor/michael-mccarthy
+The interview was hosted by Michael McCarthy https://www.extension.harvard.edu/professional-development/instructor/michael-mccarthy

 The recording --> https://www.youtube.com/watch?v=e0RSwn5Z1RQ